dotnet/csharpstandard/standard/expressions.md

 ### 11.12.12 The is operator

+There are two forms of the `is` operator.
+One is the *is-type operator*, which has a type on the right-hand-side.
+The other is the *is-pattern operator*, which has a pattern on the right-hand-side.

+#### 11.11.11.1 The is-type operator

-The `is` operator is used to check if the run-time type of an object is compatible with a given type.
+The *is-type operator* is used to check if the run-time type of an object is compatible with a given type.
 The check is performed at runtime.
 The result of the operation `E is T`, where `E` is an expression and `T` is a type other than `dynamic`, is a Boolean value indicating whether `E` is non-null and can successfully be converted to type `T` by a reference conversion, a boxing conversion, an unboxing conversion, a wrapping conversion, or an unwrapping conversion.

 The operation is evaluated as follows: